Long-Range Deformations for Integrable Spin Chains: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this paper we have presented a general framework for the construction of long-range integrable spin chain models.
-The most important results can be summarized as follows: \begin{itemize} \item An integrable long-range spin chain model can be constructed to all orders in the deformation parameters on infinite chains. \item In the long-range Bethe ansatz the boost and bilocal deformations twist the boundary conditions which results in the rapidity map \eqref{eq:rapmap,eq:rapdefgen}
+The most important results can be summarized as follows: \begin{itemize} \item On infinite chains an integrable long-range spin chain model can be constructed to all orders in the deformation parameters. \item In the long-range Bethe ansatz the boost and bilocal deformations twist the boundary conditions which results in the rapidity map \eqref{eq:rapmap,eq:rapdefgen}

 and the phase \eqref{eq:sdeformgen,eq:dressinggen} dressing the otherwise undeformed nearest-neighbor scattering factors $S\supups{NN}(u_{k}-u_{j})\to S\supups{NN}(u_{k}-u_{j})\exp(2i\theta(u_{k},u_{j}))$: